I planted these directly out in the sun and they drive they bloomed bright yellow blooms.

 |Ships Year Round|

-Black Eyed Susan are an Easy to Grow Choice for Every Landscape
+Black-Eyed Susan is an Easy to Grow Choice for Every Landscape

 The leaves of rudbeckia feature an oval shape with visible veins.
 Each stem holds a single flower.
 They are known to attract birds and other wildlife and grow in colonies.
 Black-eyed Susans look similar to daisies and are members of the sunflower family.
 They get their name from the black spot found in the center of their petaled golden-yellow blooms and are famous for their beauty when growing wild, as landscape borders and in containers.